-However, for the SharePoint Online site login the application seems to use internal browser login dialogue, which remembers and caches your earlier credentials, which might be sometimes tricky, because it might make it difficult to use the credentials you should be using.
+However, for the SharePoint Online site login, the application seems to use an internal browser login dialogue, which remembers and caches your earlier credentials, which might sometimes be tricky, because it might make it difficult to use the credentials you should be using.

 Well, that’s just plain annoying!

-Even when there’s no option to use another account or authentication is redirected directly to login screen (probably happens with some ADFS scenarios), it’s possible to change the site against which you’re authenticating with the following trick.
+- Even when there’s no option to use another account or authentication is redirected directly to the login screen (probably happens with some ADFS scenarios), it’s possible to change the site against which you’re authenticating with the following trick.
 The logic screen is technically an internal browser, right?
 It actually works as one, too.
-Press CTRL+L, and it’ll open you Internet Explorer’s “open”-popup – which accepts urls!
+Press CTRL+L, and it’ll open you Internet Explorer’s “open”-popup – which accepts URLs!

-On that textbox you can just write “https://login.microsoftonline.com/” and it’ll redirect you to cloud login (so you won’t be forced to the ADFS login).
-Pretty cool, huh?
+On that textbox, you can just write “https://login.microsoftonline.com/” and it’ll redirect you to cloud login (so you won’t be forced to the ADFS login).

 To be able to view all managed properties from the items in the search index, add this text to your Refiners -textbox:

-As always, remember to disable “Trim Duplicates” by unchecking the checkbox under “Query Text” textarea.
-When has that functionality actually served it’s purpose, anyway?
+- As always, remember to disable “Trim Duplicates” by unchecking the checkbox under the “Query Text” text area.

 When has that functionality actually served its purpose, anyway?